-Target: Institutions and stakeholders involved in the olive oil and/or the Honey value chain.
+Target: Institutions and stakeholders involved in the honey value chain.
 Interviewer to introduce the research-highlighting ACTED project objectives.

 The interviewer should mention that information shared will remain confidential and will be solely used for research purposes.
 Ask for interviewee consent before recording the interview.
 Material needed: Block note, recording device, A3 paper, additional pen and colored pencils.